kunpeipeng/Wikipedia-Vandalism-Prediction-/README.md

 In the confusion matrix above, we can see that the model accuracy is $0.7128117$, meaning our model accurately predicted about 71.28% of all vandalism on the page.

-## Now we have a basline CART model, let's build a more sophisticated random forest model to predict "Vandal", using all the other variables as independent variables.
+## Step 3: Now we have a basline CART model, let's build a more sophisticated random forest model to predict "Vandal", using all the other variables as independent variables.
 ```{r}
 #install.packages("randomForest")
 library(randomForest)